codesmyth/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image7]

 After the collection process, I had sampled 75%(38,962) of the total datapoints for each camera.
-After I augmented the images as described above i 58442 number of data points.
-I then preprocessed this data by converting the colour from BGR to RGB. up until this point the car did continue to drive of the road, when there were shadows or dirt roads etc. Initially I'd attempted to deal with the car leaving the track by generating more data. which is why I ended up using a lot.
+After I augmented the images as described above there were 58442 number of data points.
+I then preprocessed this data by converting the colour from BGR to RGB. up until this point the car did continue to drive of the road, when there were shadows or dirt roads etc. Initially I'd attempted to deal with the car leaving the track by generating more data.

-I randomly shuffled before the data set when loading so that I could dropout a proportion of the data to and put 20% of the data into a validation set.
+I randomly shuffled the data set when loading so that I could dropout a proportion of the data to and put 20% of the data into a validation set.
+I aslo shuffled the data inside the generator.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The number of epochs was 3 as the loss had dropped to 0.0090 and the validation loss dropped to 0.0086.